 Guru Tip: We recommend designating an online service to handle these requirements.
 This eliminates junk mail and keeps your personal and/or business address off the public record.

 Once you are ready to form your South Dakota limited liability company, you will fill out the Articles of Organization.
 You can either do this on your own or hire a South Dakota LLC service.
 Some services, like ZenBusiness, even offer discounts on their service.

 This is THE document that will register your LLC with the state.
 You’ll want to ensure all of the following information is correct on the form:

 - Your chosen business name

-- Name and address of your registered agent
+- Name and address of your noncommercial registered agent OR the name and CRA# of your commercial registered agent

-- Name and address of the LLC’s organizer
+- Name and address of each organizer

-Step Four) Create an Operating Agreement
+Step Four: Draft an Operating Agreement

 After you register an LLC in South Dakota, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.

 When you open a bank account, you may be asked for this document in order to open an account.
 You’ll also want to keep in mind that any future business partners or managing members may also be interested in seeing your Operating Agreement before joining your company.
 After all, this document essentially serves as your overall plan for success.